 👎 Website is hard to navigate and glitchy

 The FastExpert website is not user friendly.
 We frequently encountered broken links and pages that seemed out of date or incomplete.

-For one, finding FastExpert's agent matching service is difficult as it is hidden at the bottom of the home page.
+For one, finding FastExpert's agent matching service is difficult.

 But the problems don’t end there.
 We found FastExpert’s real estate agent directory, for example, to be buggy, with agents who we knew were part of the FastExpert network not appearing in search results even when we searched specifically for them.